john-itcsolutions/cheirrs/README.md

 `export FLASK_ENV=development`

-     It is a good idea to add these last 2 commands to the end of your ~/.bashrc file, to ensure persistence of these variables
+     It is a good idea to add these last 2 commands to the end of your ~/.bashrc files, on all machines involved with node-red, to ensure persistence of these variables.

 `flask run`